Compare Solar Panel Quotes Now

-15kW solar systems are a great choice for households with extremely high energy consumption levels or businesses with small to medium energy needs.
+15kW solar systems are an excellent choice for households with extremely high energy consumption levels or businesses with small to medium energy needs.
 Due to the Australian government rebate system, many households can now afford solar power.

-The price may vary slightly depending on the city you live in and the solar installer you choose.
+The price may vary slightly depending on your city and the solar installer you choose.
 Some installers may offer a higher price, while some may offer a lower price.

 15kW solar systems offer great value due to their size.